Swiss8191/Peak-Stamina/README.md

 # Peak Stamina

-Replaces vanilla sprinting mechanics with a resource management system based on fatigue and hunger.
-Ships with built-in compatibility for Tough as Nails and Cold Sweat ParCool support is also included.
+Replaces vanilla sprinting mechanics with a resource management system based on fatigue and hunger. comes with built in compatibility for Tough as Nails, Cold Sweat and ParCool.
 For additional custom penalties or integrations, refer to the Advanced Features section below.

 For a more indepth and better formatted guide visit the [wiki](https://github.com/Swiss8191/Peak-Stamina/wiki/Peak-Stamina-Home)!
 Or you can scroll down and read the guide there.